 Conditioning to Prevent Fatigue, Injury and/or Lameness in the Horse: Second of A Two Part Series on Conditioning

-Warmer weather often leads to thoughts of being out on the trail with your hourse, considering goals for riding, driving, showing, or trail riding this year.
+Warmer weather often leads to thoughts of being out on the trail with your horse, considering goals for riding, driving, showing, or trail riding this year.
 In a previous fact sheet, we discussed aerobic conditioning and the effects of age, genetics and nutrition on conditioning.
 This fact sheet provides additional tips and best practices for the health of your horse.

 Pasture: Planning, Seeding, and Sacrifice Areas